 This 18-acre waterfront museum, which is dedicated to furthering the understanding of the maritime heritage of the Chesapeake Bay area, features 10 exhibit buildings, a historic lighthouse, and a working boatyard.
-Docking right in the heart of the museum, American Cruise Lines’ passengers will enjoy a private tour of this fascinating museum.
+Docking right in the heart of the museum, American Cruise Lines’ passengers will enjoy a private tour of this fascinating site.

-This 18th century port pleasingly preserves its Colonial American charm.
-With city streets boasting 1,300 pre-1900 buildings in 15 different architectural styles, Annapolis is often called a "museum without walls".
+This 18th-century port pleasingly preserves its Colonial American charm.
+With city streets boasting thousands of historic buildings in several different architectural styles, Annapolis is often called a "museum without walls."

-Trolley Tour of Annapolis
+Annapolis Trolley Tour

-Naval Academy Tour
+U.S. Naval Academy Tour